MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 1. In Workplace Analytics Azure Templates, select **Process Explorer**.
 2. Select **Add New Dataset** (top right).
-3. For **Select Dataset Type**, select either to upload meeting query output to analyze or classify raw meeting and email data, and then select **Next**.
+3. For **Select Dataset Type
+4. **, select either to upload meeting query output to analyze or classify raw meeting and email data, and then select **Next**.

    ![Select a dataset type](./images/pexp-new-dataset.png)

-4. Type a dataset name, locate and select the .csv file or blob storage location, and then select **Upload Dataset** (.csv) or **Run** (blob storage).
+5. Enter a dataset name, locate and select the .csv file or path to the blob storage dataset, and then select **Upload Dataset** (.csv) or **Run** (blob storage).
-5. When prompted, select **OK**.
+6. When prompted, select **OK**.
 The upload will take a few minutes to complete.
-6. Your new dataset's name and source are listed in the table with the following information and actions.
+7. Your new dataset's name and source are listed in the table with the following information and available actions.

-   * When the **Status** changes to a green check mark, you can then select it to view existing categorizations or add a new categorization to analyze the data with.
+   * When the **Status** changes to a green check mark, you can select a dataset to view existing categorizations or add a new categorization to analyze.
    * Select the **Job Details** (i) icon next to **Status** to view the job details.
    * Select a table column heading, such as **Name** or **Submitted**, to sort by it.
-   * Select the **Delete Dataset** (trashcan) icon to delete the dataset from the list.
    * Select the **Parameters** icon to view the parameter details for a listed dataset.
+   * Select the **Delete Dataset** (trashcan) icon to delete it from the list.
-   * If the dataset fails with the **Status** of a red x, you can select the **Undo** icon to revert to the last successfully saved version of the dataset.
+   * If the dataset fails with a **Status** of a red X, you can select the **Undo** icon to revert to the last successfully saved version of the dataset.

 ## To categorize meetings for analysis